Skip to main content

 Focus Mode

 Double-click a clip or press ⌥↓ to enter Focus Mode.
-This opens inline editing for piano roll, transient markers, and slice playback.
+This opens inline editing for the piano roll, audio slice playback, and automation curves.
 Press Escape or ⌥↑ to return to the arrangement view.

 Looping